Amado Granell: Post-war life

 After the war, Granell received the Legion of Honour from Leclerc, but rejected an offer of promotion to commander of the French army, which would have required him to become a French citizen.

 In France, he acted as an intermediary between monarchist politicians and Spanish Republicans in a program sponsored by the U.S. and the U.K. The program was trying to locate Juan de Bourbón, who was heir to the Spanish throne before the war.
 For this reason and on behalf of Francisco Largo Caballero, Granell met with José María Gil Robles Sr. in Lisbon on 4 April 1946, but the operation to find Prince Juan failed.

 An agreement was made between Don Juan and General Franco that Prince Juan was to be made the future head of state.

-Granell stepped away from politics after he failed to overthrow the Spanish State.
+Granell stepped away from politics after his failure to overthrow the Francoist regime.

 In 1950, he opened a restaurant in Paris, which became a meeting point for the Spanish Republicans.
 He later returned to Spain, where he lived in Santander, Valencia, and Alicante.